Readers–writers problem: First readers–writers problem

 Once the first reader is in the entry section, it will lock the resource.
 Doing this will prevent any writers from accessing it.
 Subsequent readers can just utilize the locked (from writers) resource.
 The reader to finish last (indicated by the readcount variable) must unlock the resource, thus making it available to writers.

 In this solution, every writer must claim the resource individually.
 This means that a stream of readers can subsequently lock all potential writers out and starve them.
 This is so, because after the first reader locks the resource, no writer can lock it, before it gets released.
 And it will only be released by the last reader.
 Hence, this solution does not satisfy fairness.

 Second readers–writers problem

-The first solution is suboptimal, because it is possible that a reader R_{1} might have the lock, a writer W be waiting for the lock, and then a reader R_{2} requests access.
-It would be unfair for R_{2} to jump in immediately, ahead of W; if that happened often enough, W would starve.
-Instead, W should start as soon as possible.
-This is the motivation for the second readers–writers problem, in which the constraint is added that no writer, once added to the queue, shall be kept waiting longer than absolutely necessary.
+The first solution has a downside in that it can result in resource starvation, where it becomes impossible to write to a file if it is constantly being read from.
+If a reader R_{1} has the lock while a writer W is waiting for the lock, and then a reader R_{2} requests access, it could be considered "unfair" for R_{2} to jump in immediately, ahead of W. This is the motivation for the second readers–writers problem, in which the constraint is added that no writer, once added to the queue, shall be kept waiting longer than absolutely necessary.
 This is also called writers-preference.

 A solution to the writers-preference scenario is: